SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 Note that there can be both nonPersistent and ordinary (i.e. persistent) subscriptions on a managed object with the same subscription name.
 These count as separate subscriptions and can be consumed by a subscriber using a token with the corresponding `nonPersistent` equal to true or false to select the non-persistent or (by default) the persistent topic.

-The messaging service will keep nonPersistent notifications in memory but will drop notifications if more than a configurable limit is reached per subscriber/consumer (default is 1000).
+The messaging service will keep non-persistent notifications in memory, but will drop notifications if more than a configurable limit is reached per subscriber/consumer (default is 1000).

 ### Deleting subscriptions and unsubscribing a subscriber